rafeerahman/Anonymizer/deliverable-1/planning.md

 3. On response code 404, a message stating “Server Error” is returned.

 #### User Story 2:
+ **As a** Partner that will own and distribute the project.

+ **I want to** posses an unbreakable and efficient program that will annonymize the data provided for the client.

+ **so that** I can use for my own work and provide to the public for their own use.

+**Acceptance Criteria:** The project annonymizes the provided data, given every edge case, in a elegant and efficient manner.

+**Given** that the partner is intrested in possesing such a project,

+**When** the project is not up to their standard,

+**Then**
+1. The partner and the team will meet for the issues to be communicated
+2. The team will solve the issues and test the program
+3. The team will present the new solution to the partner for review

 TODO: add more / break these up